yuanho-0211/11401_CS203A/studynote/array.md

 # Study Note: Array

 ## Description
-Array:Array are elements stored in contiguous memory locations.
+Array: Array are elements stored in contiguous memory locations.
 Each element can be accessed directly using an index.
 It provides constant-time access to elements.
 It is an efficient method.

 ## Visualization
 ```c